Spend a life changing semester in Thailand

 • Thai Language: Develop proficiency in Thai through intensive language classes, enabling authentic interactions and deeper cultural understanding.

-• Thai History and Politics: Examine Thailand’s historical evolution and social and political structures, gaining insights into its diverse communities and cultural practices.
+• History and Politics of Southeast Asia: Examine the diverse history and politics in Southeast Asia.
+Special emphasis will be on Thailand’s historical evolution and social and political structures, gaining insights into its diverse communities and cultural practices.

-• Sustainability in Thailand: Learn about Thailand’s rich ecology and indigenous sustainable practices, focusing on organic farming, eco-tourism, conservation efforts, and community-based resource management.
+• Sustainability and Ecology: Hands-on learning about sustainability and ecology, with field studies exploring Thailand’s rich ecology and indigenous sustainable practices, focusing on organic farming, eco-tourism, conservation efforts, and community-based resource management.

-• Society, Culture, and the Arts of Thailand: Explore Thai culture through experiential studies of traditional and contemporary culture, including culinary traditions, music, visual arts, architecture, and more.
+• Society, Culture, and the Arts of Southeast Asia: Social and cultural practices throughout Southeast Asia show a rich tradition of mixing and re-mixing culture and the arts across the region.
+This course will explore these rich traditions through experiential studies of traditional and contemporary culture, including culinary traditions, music, visual arts, architecture, and more.

 Experiential Learning Opportunities